-yy.
+zz.
 "Retention/detention facility (R/D)" means a type of drainage facility designed either to hold water for a considerable length of time and then release it by evaporation, plant transpiration, and/or infiltration into the ground; or to hold surface and stormwater runoff for a short period of time and then release it to the surface and stormwater management system.

-zz.
-"Site:" means the portion of a piece of property which is directly subject to development.

 aaa.
+"Site:" means the portion of a piece of property, which is directly subject to development.

+bbb.
 "Slope" means the degree of deviation of a surface from the horizontal; measured as a numerical ratio, percent, or in degrees.
 Expressed as a ratio, the first number is the horizontal distance (run) and the second is the vertical distance (rise), as 2:1.
 A 2:1 slope is a 50 percent slope.
 Expressed in degrees, the slope is the angle from the horizontal plane, with a 90° slope being vertical (maximum) and a 45° being a 1:1 or 100 percent slope.

-bbb.
+ccc.
 "Small Parcel Erosion and Sediment Control Plan" or "Small Parcel ESC Plan" means a plan for small sites to implement temporary BMPs to control pollution generated during the construction phase only, primarily erosion and sediment.
 Guidance for preparing a Small Parcel ESC Plan is contained in the Manual.

-ccc. :Soil" means the unconsolidated mineral and organic material on the immediate surface of the earth that serves as a natural medium for growth of land plants.

 ddd.
+"Soil" means the unconsolidated mineral and organic material on the immediate surface of the earth that serves as a natural medium for growth of land plants.

+eee.
 "Source control BMP" means a BMP that is intended to prevent pollutants from entering stormwater.
 A few examples of source control BMPs are erosion control practices, maintenance of stormwater facilities, constructing roofs over storage and working areas, and directing wash water and similar discharges to the sanitary sewer or a dead end sump.

-eee.
+fff.
 "Stormwater" means that portion of precipitation that does not naturally percolate into the ground or evaporate, but flows via overland flow, interflow, channels or pipes into a defined surface water channel, or a constructed infiltration facility.

-fff.
+ggg.
 "Stormwater drainage system" means constructed and natural features which function together as a system to collect, convey, channel, hold, inhibit, retain, detain, infiltrate, divert, treat or filter stormwater.

-ggg.
+hhh.
 "Stormwater facility" means a constructed component of a stormwater drainage system, designed or constructed to perform a particular function, or multiple functions.
 Stormwater facilities include, but are not limited to, pipes, swales, ditched, culvert, street gutters, detention basins, constructed wetlands, infiltration devices, catchbasins, oil/water separators, sediment basins and modular pavement.

-hhh.
+iii.
 "Stormwater Management Manual" or "Manual" means the Manual, with the exception of Vol.1 Chapter 2, adopted by reference and prepared by Ecology that contains BMPs to prevent or reduce pollution.

-iii.
+jjj.
 "Stormwater Site Plan" means a plan which includes an Erosion and Sediment Control (ESC) Plan and/or a Permanent Stormwater Quality Control Plan (PSQCP).
-For small sites, this plan is the equivalent of a Small Parcel Erosion and Sediment Control Plan.
-Guidance on preparing a Stormwater Site Plan is contained in the Manual.
+For small sites (less than 2000 square feet of new imperviousness), this plan requirement is satisfied with a Small Parcel Erosion and Sediment Control Plan.
+For residential sites creating 2000 square feet or more of new impervious surfaces, a Small Parcel Erosion and Sediment (ESC) Control Plan, and a Residential Site Improvement Plan (including a written description of the proposed development), will be required to be submitted for County review and approval.
+Guidance on preparing a Stormwater Site Plan is contained in the Manual, or is available from Public Works.

-jjj.
+kkk.
 "Toe of slope" means a point or line in an excavation, cut, or fill where the lower surface changes to horizontal or meets the existing ground slope.